-Please note: You will want to get, and follow, the specific guidelines your dentist provides for all care regarding your child before and after their visit.
+Please note: You will want to receive, and follow, the specific guidelines your dentist provides for all care regarding your child before and after their visit.

-Sleeping after IV Sedation: The American Academy of Pediatric Dentistry has very specific guidelines you should adhere to related to dealing with a child’s desire to sleep after sedation.
+The American Academy of Pediatric Dentistry has very specific guidelines with regards to sleep after sedation.
 Most importantly, it suggests your child:

 “must remain under adult supervision until fully recovered from the effects of the sedation.
 If your child wants to sleep, position your child on his/her side with the head supported and the chin up.
 During this period check your child’s breathing and airway every three to five minutes.
 If your child is snoring, reposition the head until the snoring disappears and your child breathes normally.
 If breathing becomes abnormal or you are unable to arouse your child, contact emergency services immediately.”